AwAReUU/OpenAwARe/Server/readme.md

 Now you can build for Android/iOS, but make sure:
 - The server/desktop is configured to listen for incoming connections on the previously obtained ip adress and port.
-- The Firewalls allow incomming connections on the previously obtained ip adress and port.
+- The Firewalls allow incoming connections on the previously obtained ip adress and port.

 ## How to run